gphotosuploader/gphotos-uploader-cli/README.md

 ## Requirements
 - Go 1.5+ for installation using `go install github.com/nmrshll/gphotos-uploader-cli` (running the)
-- The linux keyring or macOS keychain (as of 2018-07)
-- a unix-like filesystem (as of 2018-07)
+- Mac OS or Linux

 # Contributing
-Please submit an issue to discuss improvements before submitting a pull request.
+Have improvement ideas or want to help ?
+Please start in the [issues](https://github.com/nmrshll/gphotos-uploader-cli/issues)

-### Current issues
+### Current plans
 - [ ] add CI pipeline for testing / building / releasing deb/snap/homebrew/... packages (to drop the dependency on go for installing)
 - [ ] add tests
 - [ ] add CLI manual